EndPointCorp/end-point-blog/2016/02/09/bonked-by-basicauth-because-bcrypt.html.md

 Updating password for user greg
 ```

 Voila!
 The page loaded in a flash.
-I then changed the cost to 15 and suddenly the wiki was even slower than before - taking
+I then changed the cost to 15 and suddenly the wiki was even slower than before — taking
 upwards of 15 seconds to load the main page of the wiki.
 Mystery solved.
 All those high cost bcrypt requests are also not good
 for the server: not only does it use a lot of CPU, but ends up keeping the Apache daemon tied up waiting for the bcrypt to
 finish, rather than simply finishing up quickly and going back to the main pool.

 You may be asking a few questions at this point, however.
 Why would htpasswd offer a footgun like this?
 Why such a radical
 difference in effect for slightly different costs?
 Is bcrypt a good practice for a htpasswd file?
-Let's attempt to answer
+Let’s attempt to answer
 those.
 Before we do, we have to learn a little bit about bcrypt and passwords in general.
 Some of this is purposefully
 oversimplified, so be gently in the comments. :)

 Passwords themselves are never stored on a server (aka the machine doing the authentication).
 Instead, the server stores
 a hash of the password.
-This is created by what is known as a "one-way" function, that creates a unique fingerprint of your
+This is created by what is known as a “one-way” function, that creates a unique fingerprint of your
 password.
 If this fingerprint (aka hash) is discovered, there is no direct way to see the password that created it.
 When
 you login to a site, it creates a hash of the password you give it, then compares that hash to the one it has stored.
 Thus,
 it can verify that you have given it the correct password without actually having to store the password.

 For a long time, very simple algorithms were used to create these hashes.
 However, as computers became more powerful,
-and as the field of cryptography advanced, it became easier to "crack" these hashes and determine the password that
+and as the field of cryptography advanced, it became easier to “crack” these hashes and determine the password that
 was used to create them.
 This was an important problem, and one of the solutions that people came up with was the
 [bcrypt algorithm](https://en.wikipedia.org/wiki/Bcrypt), which makes the computation of the hash very expensive, in terms of computer speed.
 Furthermore, that
-speed is adjustable, and determined by the "cost" given at creation time.
+speed is adjustable, and determined by the “cost” given at creation time.
 You may have noticed the **-C** option I
 used in the htpasswd example above.
 That number indicates the number of rounds the algorithm must go through.
 However, the cost
 given leads to 2^code rounds, which means that the cost is exponential.
 In other words, a cost of 13 means that bcrypt runs
 2 to the 13th power rounds, or 8,192 rounds.
-A cost of 14 is 2 to the 14th power, or 16,384 rounds - twice as slow as
+A cost of 14 is 2 to the 14th power, or 16,384 rounds — twice as slow as
 a cost of 13!
 A cost of 15 is 32,768 rounds, etc. Thus, one can see why even a cost of 15 would be much slower than a cost of 13.

 A web page usually returns more than just the requested HTML.
 There are commonly images, CSS, and JavaScript that must also be